 We recommend that you bring your own stroller or wheelchair if needed, but complimentary strollers and wheelchairs are available on a first-come, first-served basis.
 They are cleaned after each use.
-Please visit the visitor services desk to check out a stroller or wheelchair.
+Please visit the Welcome Desk to check out a stroller or wheelchair.
 If you need assistance while using a wheelchair, please bring a caregiver to help you.

-Special care is taken at all times to preserve the artwork.
+Special care is taken at all times to preserve the art on view.
 For this reason we ask that you refrain from touching or getting too close to the artwork, display cases, and platforms.

 Photography and Mobile Devices

 We encourage you to take photos and share your CMA experience with friends!
 Photography is allowed in all public spaces, and in the galleries except where otherwise noted.
 Flashes, tripods, monopods, video cameras, and selfie sticks are not permitted throughout the museum.

 We ask that you refrain from talking on the phone while in the galleries and place your phone on silent.

-We also encourage you to use either your own mobile device or one of the available iPads at the visitor services desk to take advantage of our free multimedia TAP tours.
-If you have any questions about photography or these tours, ask at the visitor services desk.
+We also encourage you to use either your own mobile device or one of the available iPads at the visitor services desk to take advantage of our free multimedia TAP tours and online brochures.
+If you have any questions about photography or these tours, ask at the Welcome Desk.

 - Professional and Commercial Photography